Are You Looking For the Right Type of Rehab Center?

 Isolation from the opposite sex does not benefit everyone.

-With a larger group of people consisting of both men and women, clients have the ability to learn more in group because they get to hear a wide range of experiences.
+With a larger group of people consisting of both Men, clients have the ability to learn more in group because they get to hear a wide range of experiences.

 And by learning to function side-by-side in group, they can rid themselves of the negative connotations that they associate with the opposite sex.

 Learning to function in co-ed situations is beneficial to many people.
-Many men and women realize that they share many of the same fears and face similar challenges.
+Many Men realize that they share many of the same fears and face similar challenges.

 This leads to respect between genders that is almost familial.